flexseth/playground-docs-updates/wp-content/convert-to-html-pages/blueprints/blueprint-ideas.md

     - [all about Patterns](https://github.com/WordPress/Documentation-Issue-Tracker/issues/1520)
     - after registration, create pages based on pattern slug and navigate to all patterns

+#### Create content
+- Generate content using Fakerpress (plugin demo, content), navigate to Pages
+- Markdown to WordPress - Create WordPress posts from a Markdown file
+ - read file via `wp-cli`
+ - create a new post
+ - how to handle taxonomy and meta, etc.
+ - sets the stage for migrating all Markdown related docs pages to WordPress
+ - also sets the stage to standardize Gutenberg for documentation in other Open Source Software projects!!

 #### Testing
 - Theme Unit Test - must fix [Add CORS headers]